 The speaker of the Legislature is Robert E. Wanner.

 The Opposition is made up of MLAs who aren’t part of the governing party.
 The role of the Opposition is to critique government activity, propose improvements to legislation, and present itself to the public as an alternative to the party in office.
-Alberta currently has 4 opposition parties.
-The Wildrose Party has the most opposition seats in the Assembly and is called the Official Opposition.
-The Progressive Conservative Association of Alberta, the Alberta Liberal Party, and the Alberta Party also sit in opposition.
+The United Conservative Party has the most opposition seats in the Assembly and is called the Official Opposition.
+The Progressive Conservative Association of Alberta, the Alberta Liberal Party, the Alberta Party and an Independent member also sit in opposition.

 Members of the Legislative Assembly